au-williams/docker-discord-bot/readme.md

 });
 ```

 Listeners handle actions.
 The property key is a Discord event or interaction from the `Interactions` object.
 The value is a `Listener` object that will be executed when the key is emitted by Discord.
 Listeners that only set a function can use that function as the value and the bot framework will automatically wrap it in a Listener.
 You can use an array to create multiple Listener values for a single key.
-You can customize the Listener with the following setters ...
+You can customize the Listener with the following setters. 📚

 | Name                   | Description                                                           | Required |
 | :--------------------- | :-------------------------------------------------------------------- | :------- |